SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 ### Fluent-bit log router configuration

+Amazon EKS on Fargate offers a built-in log router based on Fluent Bit.
+This means that you don't explicitly run a Fluent Bit container as a sidecar, but Amazon runs it for you.
+All that you have to do is configure the log router.

 Below are the steps to configure the log router on fargate

 - Create a dedicated Kubernetes namespace named `aws-observability`